‘American Horror Story’ Season 7: ‘Cult’ Gets a Minority Makeover, Front And Back

 “I love looking around my company and empowering inclusion in all departments” Ryan Murphy said.
 “I recently led a production meeting and was proud to see that more than half of the people sitting at the table were women and minorities.
 That’s the way it should be.”

-The Half Initiative includes a much more wide-ranging catalogue of shows than just American Horror Story.
-It also includes American Crime Story, Feud and 9-1-1, the latter being a show on Fox.
+The Half Initiative includes a much more wide-ranging catalog of shows than just American Horror Story.
+It also includes American Crime Story, Feud, and 9-1-1, the latter being a show on Fox.

 Ryan Murphy is perhaps the most prolific TV producer in Hollywood these days following the success of American Horror Story.
 His talents are sought across the board, but most of his shows have landed at FX given the latitudes afforded to him beyond the standards and practices employed by broadcast networks.